What Are Embedded Payments?

 Additionally, since all other transaction data is available within your solution via the payment provider’s API, you gain valuable insight into your customer’s finances while providing them with a convenient all-in-one tool unique to their vertical.
 In turn, this enforces dependence on your solution, increasing customer retention and generating an additional revenue stream for your business.

-Embedded payments represent an incredible opportunity for ISVs to serve their clients better while driving an additional income stream.
-Creating a frictionless payment process within your tool increases customer satisfaction, retention rates and sales.
+Embedded payment processing represents an incredible opportunity for SaaS businesses to serve their clients better while driving an additional income stream.
+Creating a frictionless payment process within your tool increases customer satisfaction, retention rates, and sales.

 Ready to start accepting payments?
 Check out our embedded payments solutions.